Special Event Permitting Process

 - A submitted Special Event or Facility Use Application does not guarantee event approval.

-- A detailed site plan plus any auxiliary permit application forms and planning documents.
+- A detailed site plan plus any auxiliary permit application forms and planning documents must be included.

 - An insurance certificate that names the City as additionally insured.
 Coverage must include all event dates and times (from set-up to breakdown).
 Insurance must be submitted and approved 30 days before the initial set-up date.